Exploring - Tamarok Copper & Gold Prospect

 The Tamarok copper and gold exploration project is located 60 kilometres (37 miles) north-northeast of our Balabag project and is within our North Zamboanga tenement package.

 Since that time, two new zones of porphyry style mineralization have been discovered in outcrop and have been subjected to systematic soil geochemical sampling, geological mapping and magnetic surveying studies.
-Drill testing is expected to resume in Q1, 2012.

 Previous exploration work